TAMU-CPT/galaxy-tools/tools/phage/AUTOREOPEN_README.md

 	- reopen there
 	- if the alignment was to T1, then we rev-com the genome after re-opening relative to parent.
 - else:
-	- if TR: tell user to manually look at sequencing data
-	- if Cos: assume it is opened in the correct location
 	- if closed (i.e. Pac): tell the user "Unknown Pac headful", no idea where to re-open
 	- else (unclosed): tell the user "Completely Unknown"